-Rooted in Baptist history 400 years ago, the declared founder of the first Baptist church, Thomas Helwys, strove to faithfully follow the New Testament scriptures, and those beliefs challenge Baptists today to reconsider their core beliefs.
+Rooted in Baptist history four hundred years ago, the declared founder of the first Baptist church, Thomas Helwys, strove to faithfully follow the New Testament Scriptures, and those beliefs challenge Baptists today to reconsider their core beliefs.
 This article is intended to be a friendly article encouraging Baptists to reexamine their beliefs according to the Scriptures.

 To conclude this point with a ground that all who have any knowledge of the Word of God will confess, which is this: the covenant of the New Testament is a covenant of life and salvation only to all that believe and are baptized.
 (Mark 16:16) The seal of the covenant must needs be answerable to that holy covenant, a seal of life and salvation only to them that believe and are baptized.
 (Ephesians 1:13-14; Revelation 2:17-18) The apostle here to the Ephesians does show that ‘after they believed they were sealed with the Holy Spirit of promise” (P.128. emp. added).